By Advika Gudi, Staff Writer

 How to fix this?

 The three main ways of fixing the diversity problem in STEM can all be summed up in one, golden word: equity.
-Equity is recognising that each person has different talents, needs and circumstances and to be able to allocate resources to help each person accordingly, so everyone can reach an equal outcome.
-By creating equity in education and in the workplace people are more likely to learn and thrive in the STEM organisations, adding to their productivity and innovation.
+Equity is recognizing that each person has different talents, needs and circumstances and being able to allocate resources to help each person accordingly, so everyone can reach an equal outcome.
+By creating equity in education and in the workplace people are more likely to learn and thrive in STEM organizations, adding to their productivity and innovation.

-Aaron Fisher, an assistant professor of psychology at the University of California, Berkeley, is the lead author on a study that found that “female and minority graduate students published the same number of papers as their white male peers when they felt accepted by their mentors and peers”.
-Hiring people with diverse races, income and gender to meet quotas is not enough.
-The further step to ensuring these people are supported and respected in the workforce is more important to foster the innovation and creativity required in problem solving and scientific breakthroughs.
+Aaron Fisher, an assistant professor of psychology at the University of California, Berkeley, is the lead author of a study that found that “female and minority graduate students published the same number of papers as their white male peers when they felt accepted by their mentors and peers”.
+Hiring people of diverse races, incomes and gender to meet quotas is not enough.
+The further step to ensuring these people are supported and respected in the workforce is more important to foster the innovation and creativity required in problem-solving and scientific breakthroughs.
 As Aaron puts it “being an outsider—being a minority—in an environment that was designed by and for the majority.”, can lead to exclusion and lack of motivation or productivity.
-By recognising that some people feel excluded in the STEM fields, and giving them the resources they need to succeed, not only are we making use of all the talent in the workforce, we are also using diversity to our strength.
+By recognizing that some people feel excluded in the STEM fields, and giving them the resources they need to succeed, not only are we making use of all the talent in the workforce, we are also using diversity to our strength.